-Glossary of terms Term 48 Definition Aggregate-level: An authority may view both gross and netted data attributable to all participants that may be summed using various categories, including by product, currency, region, underlier etc. that are not specific to any uniquely identifiable participant or transaction.
+Term 55 Definition Aggregate-level: An authority may view both gross and netted data attributable to all participants that may be summed using various categories, including by product, currency, region, underlier etc that are not specific to any uniquely identifiable participant or transaction.
 Authorities The term "authorities" is intended to encompass, at a minimum, public sector authorities including central banks, securities and market regulators, prudential supervisors of market participants, resolution authorities and other authorities that would have a material interest in OTC derivatives data in furtherance of their responsibilities.
 In some instances, law enforcement authorities may also have a legal right to access data from trade repositories.
 Central Counterparty An entity that interposes itself between counterparties to contracts traded in one or more financial markets, becoming the buyer to every seller and the seller to every buyer and thereby ensuring the performance of open contracts.
 Collateral An asset of third-party commitment that is used by a collateral provider to secure an obligation vis-à-vis a collateral taker.
 Counterparty A party to an OTC derivatives trade Derivative A financial contract whose value depends on the value of one or more underlying reference assets, rates or indices, on a measure of economic value or on factual events.
 Financial market infrastructure A multilateral system among participating institutions, including the operator of the system, used for the purposes of clearing, settling, or recording payments, securities, derivatives, or other financial transactions Jurisdiction For the purpose of this report, except where "legal jurisdiction" is explicitly mentioned, jurisdiction refers to the geographical territory of a public authority and not to the particular legal scope of the mandate, which could provide effects in different countries or regions.
 Legal risk The risk of the unexpected application of a law or regulation, usually resulting in a loss.
 Mark-to-market The practice of revaluing securities and financial instruments using current market prices.
-Notional amount 49 Total currency amount or total quantity in the unit of measure of an underlying commodity.

-48 The terms followed by an asterisk are copied from the CPSS-IOSCO PFMI published 16 April 2012.
+55 The terms followed by an asterisk are copied from the CPSS-IOSCO PFMI published 16 April 2012.